 Tufts Medical School: How to Get Accepted

 This page serves as a high-yield resource for Tufts Medical School.
 The information from this page is a GOLDEN resource.
-We’ve compiled it from Tufts medical school acceptance rate data, the Tufts med school website, and most importantly, from Tufts med students themselves!
+We’ve compiled it from Tufts medical school acceptance rate data, the Tufts University Medical school website, and most importantly, from Tufts med students themselves!
 You will have facts such as Tufts medical school admissions statistics and you’ll get an insider perspective about the curriculum.

 Tufts is unique because it has both a traditional curriculum based in Boston and a rural track based in Maine, which focuses more on rural medicine and primary care.